Skilled Trades

 - College of Cape Town

-Many successful tradespeople in SA started as assistants or labourers for qualified artisans and learned through hands-on experience.
-While this doesn't immediately give you formal certification, it gives you practical skills and income from day one.
-You can then pursue your trade test once you've accumulated enough experience.
+This doesn't give you formal certification right away, but it gives you practical skills and income from day one.
+You can pursue your trade test later once you've got enough experience.
+Slower, less structured, but accessible to anyone willing to show up and learn.

 - Get qualified (learnership + trade test)

-- Work for a company for 2–5 years to build experience and save capital
+- Work for a company for 2–5 years — build experience, save capital, learn how a business runs

-- Start doing small jobs on the side (evenings, weekends)
+- Start doing small jobs on the side (evenings, weekends, WhatsApp leads)

 - Build a client base through referrals

-- Go full-time when side income consistently approaches or exceeds salary
+- Go full-time when your side income consistently matches your salary

-- Public liability insurance (protects you if something goes wrong on a job)
+- Public liability insurance (covers you if something goes wrong — not optional)

-- Workmen's compensation (COIDA registration — required if you employ anyone)
+- Workmen's compensation (COIDA registration — required if you hire anyone)

-- Tax registration with SARS (provisional taxpayer registration) — use our Provisional Tax Calculator to know how much to set aside monthly
+- SARS provisional tax registration — use our Provisional Tax Calculator to know how much to set aside monthly

-Working capital: You'll need enough to cover materials for the first few jobs before you get paid.
-Many jobs require you to quote, buy materials, do the work, and then wait 7–30 days for payment.
-Having R20,000–R50,000 in working capital prevents cash flow crises.
+Working capital — you need money to buy materials for the first few jobs before you get paid.
+Quote a R10,000 job, buy R3,000 in materials, do the work, invoice, then wait 7–30 days for payment.
+If you don't have R20,000–R50,000 in reserves, you'll be in cash flow trouble from week one.

 - General maintenance: R250–R450/hr